psy0rz/ledder/ledder/animations/ReinsCollection/readme.md

 # Rein's Collection
 These examples are just proof-of-concepts to show how easy it is to create a ledder animation.
 Some animations are really nice, but some suck and will steal your computers processortime and memory to create ten-thousands of obsolete pixels.
-You can use this code for your own animations under the condition that you make things more pretty than i did ;-)
+You can use this code for your own animations under the condition that you (try to) make things more pretty than i did ;-)

 ## Starter
 * Rainbowsinus - Sinus, cosinus and a rainbow color palette